ms/buildtogether.tech/rights/index.md

 </blockquote>

+Despite the benefits of diversity, research also consistently shows that members of underrepresented groups have less successful careers: as
+<cite>Hofstra2020</cite> reports, "…their novel contributions are devalued and
+discounted: For example, novel contributions by gender and racial minorities are taken up by other scholars at lower rates than novel contributions by gender and racial majorities, and equally impactful contributions of gender and racial minorities are less likely to result in successful scientific careers than for majority groups."
+If this comes as a surprise to you, you might be part of the problem rather than part of the solution.

-Another argument is based on fair play <cite>Rawls1999</cite>.
-Imagine that you get to decide what principles society will follow, but you have to do that *without* knowing what position in that society you will occupy.
+Another argument for fair play is based on a "veil of ignorance"
+<cite>Rawls1999</cite>.
+Imagine that you get to decide what principles society
+will follow, but you have to do that *without* knowing what position in that society you will occupy.
 If you didn't know in advance whether you were going to be male, female, or non-binary, for example, you probably wouldn't design a tech industry that treated people the way ours does.

 Many people object to taking race or gender into account in hiring, saying that companies should pick whoever is the best candidate on the day.
 But suppose I